Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Choosing your next car based on sticker price alone can be a costly mistake.
 The most expensive cars to insure in 2026 can cost over $7,000 per year in premiums — while the cheapest come in under $2,000.
 That gap adds up to tens of thousands of dollars over the life of a vehicle.

-In this guide, you'll find category-by-category rankings of the most and least expensive vehicles to insure — including a new section on electric vehicles — a clear explanation of the factors that drive premiums up, and actionable tips to reduce your insurance costs whether you're shopping for your next car or already driving one that's hitting your wallet hard.
+In this guide, you'll find category-by-category rankings of the most and least expensive vehicles to insure — including an updated section on electric vehicles that now cost 20–49% more than gas cars to insure — a clear explanation of the factors that drive premiums up, and actionable tips to reduce your insurance costs whether you're shopping for your next car or already driving one that's hitting your wallet hard.

 Key Pinch Points